gjroelofs/redmine_codemirror/README.md

 ![Editor Preview](https://github.com/gjroelofs/redmine_codemirror/blob/master/editor_preview.png)

 CodeMirror integration plugin for Redmine editor (wiki/issues).
-It allows the user to use Textile, but with a visual markup along the lines of WYSIWYM.
+It allows the user to use Textile, but with a WYSIWYM editor which highlights Textile syntax.

 Features:
 - Syntax highlighting + CSS for headers